 Once you find an advertiser (or several) that you'd like to work with, just click the join program button under the advertiser's name.

-Using the above methods you’ll no doubt be able to find a lot of merchants, products and services that are applicable to your niche.
+Using the above methods, you'll no doubt be able to find a lot of merchants, products, and services that apply to your niche.
 And sometimes by a lot, you find a LOT – many selling the same products or services.
 So how do you choose which programs to promote?

 Comparing Affiliate Programs When There are Multiple Options